 "Haitians take him at his word."

-But if there’s one thing Lamothe and everyone else knows about Trump – it’s that you never know.
+But if there’s one thing Lamothe and everyone else know about Trump – it’s that you never know.